-TV operating system provider Zenterio has acquired the remaining 75% of the ad-tech company Adscribe.
+TV operating system provider Zenterio has acquired the remaining 75% of the advertising technology (ad-tech) company Adscribe, which enables advertising within the electronic program guide (EPG).
+Adscribe offers interactive ads that allow consumers to click on banners or other formats and receive further details on a microsite or associated app.
 The strategic partnership between Zenterio and Adscribe has been established since 2015, when Zenterio initially acquired 25% of Adscribe.
-Based in Sweden and UK respectively, the two companies are teaming up to develop interactive advertising and data analytics.
+Based in Sweden and UK respectively, the two companies are teaming up to advance analytics that will inform advertising.

-Set-top data is used to inform interactive advertising on TV, as it ensures the effectiveness of ads can be measured to deliver better value.
+In particular, set-top data is valuable as a source of data and analysis, as it helps measure advertising effectiveness and develop more targeted ads.
 User data collected from STBs provides insights into how TV and advertisements are being watched.
 This is increasingly important in a multiscreen world where operators don’t necessarily charge additional fees for using multiscreen services and struggle to monetise them effectively.
-Operators will need to have advanced systems for capturing data that allow them to come up with a wider range of packages and pricing structures to balance changing viewing behaviours with the acquisition costs and margins.
+Operators will need to have advanced systems for capturing data that allow them to come up with a wider range of packages and pricing structures to balance the changing viewing behaviours with acquisition costs and margins.

 This deal represents Zenterio’s strategy for integrating interactive advertising into TV offerings through a back-end middleware solution.
 As a STB software provider, Zenterio provides middleware for interactive TV but lacks the advertising and analytics capabilities.
 The company has been developing a Value Added Services (VAS) proposition, where it focuses on user experience, interactive advertising, content discovery and other extra services that go beyond an OS.
 The current Zenterio OS is already integrated with AdScribe’s solutions for data analytics, applications and advertising.
 Adscribe, in many respects, meets the needs of Zenterio as it specialises in the ad-tech space and offers a cloud-based big data platform to brands and content owners.

-Collaboration is becoming crucial for companies who want to capitalise on interactive advertising.
+And more widely, this deal shows that collaboration is becoming crucial for companies who want to capitalise on advertising through technology.
 The partnerships between pay TV operators, advertisers and middleware vendors are being redefined: Operators can help advertisers reach wider audiences with minimal waste and target specific audience segments, and middleware vendors can enable the ad features through integration, which shortens the time-to-market and reduces the cost for operators.
 It is likely to see more consolidations in the advanced TV advertising market.